top of page

 The Cry Wolf Project Logo

 Why do wolves howl?
 Why does your dog bark?
 Why does any animal communicate, for that matter?
 And what is unique about human language?
 Those are questions behind a long-term research effort by Yellowstone's Wolf Project team known as The Cry Wolf Project.
-We have collected the largest database of wild wolf vocalizations in the world, having analyzed over 200,000 hours of recordings.
-Along the way we innovated a new class of trail camera called a multi-sensory recording unit (MRU) because, well, wild wolves are tough to study.
-Our technology, called GrizCam, enhances government efficiency, empowers wildlife law enforcement, fuels rewilding efforts, and even helps reduce conflicts between predators and livestock.
+The Cry Wolf Project is a long-term bioacoustics research initiative based in Yellowstone National Park that has assembled the largest database of wild wolf vocalizations in the world — over 200,000 hours of recordings — in pursuit of one of nature's most profound questions: what are wolves actually saying when they howl?

 TED Talk by Jeffrey Reed

 Wildlife is often monitored using trail cameras, but increasingly "sound" is proving to be a more effecient approach.
 Passive Acoustic Monitoring (PAM) is a cost-effective, noninvasive method for surveying wolves, often outperforming camera traps in detection probability.
 Wolves are loud...think "car horn" loud...so they can be heard from miles away.
 While bioacoustic monitoring isn’t new, modern hardware as well AI advances in software have significantly reduced costs and boosted productivity in telemetry work.
-The Cry Wolf Project leverages technology from Google DeepMind, Microsoft AI, Colossal Biosciences, CU-Boulder and our own efforts.
-And we partner with some of the world's smartest scientists in Yellowstone (and outside).
-The Greater Yellowstone Ecosystem offers an ideal setting for this work, thanks to decades of data from radio collaring, aerial surveys, camera traps, genetics and field observations of individual wolves and packs.
+We follow the ethical framework outlined by the NYU MOTH Program.

 This is the howl of 907F—one-eyed, legendary, and among the longest-lived and most prolific wolves in Yellowstone’s history.
 She made this call alone, deep in the wilds of Yellowstone National Park at 5:49 PM on November 15, 2023.